UV And IR Effects On Hawking Radiation: Particle Creation From Unruh Vacuum

 In the absence of a UV cutoff, the derivative expansion of the amplitude ${\cal A}(V)$ may or may not diverge depending on the coupling constants $\lam_k$.
 It either predicts the breakdown of the theory or a (potentially large) correction to Hawking radiation.

 So far we have only considered quadratic interactions.
-In general, an $n$-point higher-derivative interaction leads to an exponentially large amplitude for the transition from the Unruh vacuum to an $n$-particle state at the leading order.
+It is straightforward to see that, in general, an $n$-point higher-derivative interaction leads to an exponentially large amplitude for the transition from the Unruh vacuum to an $n$-particle state at the leading order.

 In the above, we only considered the contribution of the collapsing matter to the Ricci tensor.
 But in fact, the Ricci tensor due to the vacuum stress tensor is already sufficient for a large correction to Hawking radiation.
 As energy conservation demands a negative ingoing energy flux to match the energy loss in Hawking radiation, the vacuum has $R_{VV} \sim \mathcal{O}(1/a^4 M_p^2)$ outside the black hole \cite{Davies:1976ei}.
 It is much smaller than the contribution of the collapsing matter, but it also leads to a large correction to Hawking radiation after $u_0 \gtrsim \mathcal{O}(u_{scr})$.